sdf94/Tweets_Tool/README.md

 setWithin (str): A distance radius from "near" location (e.g. 15mi)
 setMaxTweets (int): The maximum number of tweets to be retrieved.
 If this number is unsetted or lower than 1 all possible tweets will be retrieved.

+** TweetObtain: ** Returns a clean dataframe for analysis using TweetCriteria and TweetManager
 Exporter: Export all tweets to a csv file named "tweets.csv".

 ## Simple examples of python usage